 Comment #26 (Clause 9).
 I am not an expert in D2D but I tihnk some work related to this has been done in 3GPP.
 I think it would be worth to have a look to what has been defined there and try to align the functionality we are claiming in this clause.

 Remedy: We accept this comment.
-The 3GPP built standards D2D connection of 3GPP D2D communication (i.e., ProSe) and Wi-Fi Direct based on network assistances of 3GPP networks.
+The 3GPP developed standards for 3GPP D2D communication (i.e., ProSe) based on network assistances of 3GPP networks.
 The MIS framework can support network assistance of various networks.
 The MIS framework can cooperate with 3GPP technologies for enhancing network assistance.
 Moreover, the MIS framework can be applied to enterprise networks and campus networks.
-Thus, we propose to add related 3GPP standards in Annex A “Bibliography” and the advantages of MIS framework in clause “9.1 Introduction” as follows.
+Thus, we propose to add related 3GPP standards in Annex A “Bibliography” and to modify the sentence (line 7 to line 11 in page 146) in clause “9.1 Introduction” as follows.

 Add the following references of two 3GPP standards in Annex A: